bufutda/zooengg.ca/README.md

 NOTE: the `site` directory is where all actual code changes are applied.
 Using `./build.sh` the `build` directory is created, containing the complete codebase.
 This is a result of the use of templates to reduce the amount of code that is copy and pasted throughout

+After using the `./build.sh` ensure that the extensions of files using PHP are manually changed from `.html` to `.php`